 Kennedy says closing the wage gap and ensuring equal pay for equal work would help jumpstart the economy and stimulate significant growth in New York State and across the nation.
 The national economy would grow by three to four percent if the wage gap were closed and all workers were paid fairly and equitably, according to estimates from the Institute for Women’s Policy Research.

-“Of the ‘binders full of’ legislation still to be addressed, the Fair Pay Act should be at the top of the list for any potential Special Session,” said Senator Kennedy, taking a jab at a widely circulated gaffe from Governor Romney.
+“Of all the legislation still remaining to be addressed this year, the Fair Pay Act should be at the top of the list for any potential Special Session,” said Senator Kennedy.
 “In a nation and state built upon a foundation of fairness and equality for all, it’s unconscionable that people still endure wage discrimination based upon gender, race or nation of origin.
 By passing the Fair Pay Act, we’ll make New York State a national leader for equal pay, improve protections for women and minorities in the workforce and stimulate economic growth across our state.”

 At a Skyview Learning Group job-readiness class Thursday at Crucial Human Services in Buffalo, Kennedy stressed the need to ensure all workers are paid fairly and equitably, especially after they are geared with the skills they need to secure high-paying jobs.

 In outlining the necessity of this common-sense, wage-protection measure, Kennedy outlined a series of eye-opening statistics.
 Women in New York State are paid roughly 83 cents to every dollar earned by a man – nationally, it’s 77 cents.
 For minority women, the gap is even larger – African American women were paid 66 cents and Hispanic women 55 cents, to every dollar paid to a man.
 Also, about 15 percent of New York women earn incomes at or below the poverty threshold – 28 states have less female poverty than New York State.